 There are also a couple of great options to consider on Amazon.
 Buyers Products and Arksen have several different sizes to choose from.
 These generator boxes will cost $200 to $840, depending on which size you choose.

-- Ease Of Use - Deep recessed hinge allows the top to open even...
+- [CLEVER DESIGN] A deep recessed hinge allows the top to open...

 How Do You Install It on Your RV?